Timeline of recent environmental concerns

 Climate change deniers often claim that global warming is not happening.
 As proof, they often point out that the world's temperature has been more or less constant over the past 15 years.
 Either:

-- They are unaware of the staircase nature of global warming, in which case they can be ignored because they are not experts, or
+- They are unaware of the staircase nature of global warming, in which case they can be ignored because they can hardly be considered as experts, or

 - They are aware of the staircase phenomenon, in which case they can be ignored because they are being deceitful.

-As of 2014-MAR, we are nearing the end of an interval of relatively constant temperature and can expect a rapid increase in the near future.
+As of 2014-MAR, we appear to be nearing the end of an interval of relatively constant temperature and can expect a rapid increase in the near future.

 Volcanoes are known to release tiny particles of sulphur high into the atmosphere.
-They reflect sunlight, prevent the sun's rays from warming the ground as much, and cause the Earth's surface temperatures to drop.
+They reflect sunlight, prevent the sun's rays from warming the ground as much, and cause the Earth's surface temperatures to drop, stay the same, or increase more slowly.

 "We show that climate model simulations without the effects of early 21st century volcanic eruptions overestimate the tropospheric warming observed since 1998.
 To reduce these uncertainties, better observations of eruption-specific properties of volcanic aerosols are needed, as well as improved representation of these eruption-specific properties in climate model simulations."
 7